Master of Arts in Instructional Design and Technology

 Welcome to San Francisco State University’s first fully online degree program: Master of Arts in Instructional Design and Technology

-The Instructional Technologies (ITEC) program equips you with the skills and knowledge you need to create effective and engaging learning experiences for a diverse range of audiences, whether in the education, corporate training, or instructional design sectors.
-The Department offers both an M.A.
-Degree in Instructional Design and Technology as well as an 18-unit Certificate in Training Systems Development.
-Credentialed K-12 teachers can obtain a California supplementary authorization in computer science by completing 12 units of coursework in the four required areas.
+The Instructional Design and Technology (IDT) program equips you with the knowledge and skills you need to create effective and engaging learning experiences in a variety of settings, including K-12 schools, colleges and universities, nonprofits and government agencies, and corporations.
+The Department offers both an MA degree in Instructional Design and Technology and an 18-unit Graduate Certificate in Training Systems Development.

-With our fully online format, you can earn your degree from anywhere in the world, while still maintaining your other commitments.
-We offer online courses with options for synchronous or asynchronous participation.
-IDT programs cater to the working adult with all synchronous courses offered in late afternoons or evenings, and almost all courses designed to support an asynchronous participation option.
-The program can be completed in an average of 3-5 semesters, through an accelerated 2-semester (one year) program is possible.
-Additional courses may be offered in special Winter or Summer Sessions.
-Our flexible schedule allows you to complete coursework at your own pace, while also gaining practical experience through projects and internships.
+The Instructional Design and Technology MA Program and Graduate Certificate are both fully online, allowing you to earn your degree from anywhere in the world.
+We cater to working adults, with all synchronous courses offered in late afternoons and evenings.
+Almost all courses are designed to allow an asynchronous participation option.
+The MA program can be completed full-time in 2 semesters or part-time in 3-5 semesters.
+Our flexible schedule allows you to complete your coursework at your own pace and to gain valuable practical experiences through projects and internships.

 Our experienced faculty will provide you with personalized attention and support throughout your studies, helping you develop the skills and knowledge you need to succeed in your career.

-Students develop a career pathway and a portfolio during their studies.
-Upon completion of our program, you will be prepared for a range of positions in the field of instructional design and technology, including instructional designer, training specialist, e-learning developer, curriculum developer, and education technology specialist.
+Graduate students will work with faculty to develop an IDT career pathway and portfolio.
+Upon completion of our program, you will be prepared for a range of positions in the field of instructional design and technology, as an instructional designer, e-learning development specialist, curriculum developer, training specialist, and education technology specialist.

 Read some of our ITEC student testimonials.